titasmallick/BioNotes/CONTRIBUTING.md

 *   **Improving Existing Notes:** If you find an error in our notes, or if you think you can improve them, please let us know.
 We're always looking for ways to make our content better.
 *   **Adding Diagrams and Illustrations:** Biology is a visual subject, so we're always looking for high-quality diagrams and illustrations to add to our notes.
 *   **Creating Quizzes and Practice Questions:** We're always looking for new quizzes and practice questions to help students test their knowledge.
-*   **Translating Content:** We'd love to make AutoNotes available in other languages.
+*   **Translating Content:** We'd love to make BioNotes available in other languages.
 If you're fluent in another language, we'd be grateful for your help with translation.

 ## Formatting and Style Guide